 Online learning does not mean never interacting with others.
 Many online programs are large enough that you could arrange to meet with local students taking the same course or provide online meeting options to discuss lectures and study.

-The value of the degree depends on demand for it in the workplace; in this regard, an online health informatics degree is worth far more than a generic liberal arts degree, whether the latter is earned at the local college or online.
-And because of employers’ preference for full credentials, an online MSHI program that awards a full master’s degree is more likely to result in a pay raise than proof you took a few edX courses.
+The value of the degree depends on the demand for it in the workplace; in this regard, an online health informatics degree is worth far more than a generic liberal arts degree, whether the latter is earned at the local college or online.
+And because employers prefer full credentials, an online MSHI program that awards a full master’s degree is more likely to result in a pay raise than the proof you took a few edX courses.

 Online learning is not necessarily dependent on technology in one’s home.
 You could take online courses at the local library; some even allow groups to book use of computer rooms to support this.